Maysamz/Daily-and-monthly-expended-money-program/README.md

-# Daily-and-monthly-expended-money-program
+# Daily-and-monthly-expended-money-program :credit_card:
 Being aware of our spending is the best way of utilizing our money.
 So,due to the importance of keeping track of the Inflow and Outflow of our daily and monthly expenses we are developing an expense tracker application called “Money Flow” using Python programming language.
-”Money Flow” helps people to monitor and categorize their expenses across the different places.Our app allows users to view their current balance and date and to search and display their previous transactions by type,category and period.Also,the users are able to make a new transaction and specify the source and the type of it.”Money Flow” will help the users to
+<br />”Money Flow” helps people to monitor and categorize their expenses across the different
+places.Our app allows users to view their current balance and date and to search and display their previous transactions by type,category and period.Also,the users are able to make a new transaction and specify the source and the type of it.”Money Flow” will help the users to